Importing Interaction Data

 Give data items imported for the second interaction a group number of 2.

-Group numbers will display in the destination column as work continues through the Fields Stage:
+Group numbers will appear in the destination column as work continues through the Fields Stage:

 Source = sample value